-beetroot carrot poriyal recipe – i usually make poriyals to serve as a side dish as they are quick, simple and easy to make and serve as a great healthy side dish. i have already shared the recipes of beetroot poriyal, cabbage poriyal, vendakkai poriyal and french beans poriyal and will be posting more poriyal recipes soon.
+I usually make poriyals to serve as a side dish as they are quick, simple and easy to make and serve as a great healthy side dish.
+I have already shared the recipes of Beetroot poriyal, Cabbage poriyal, Vendakkai poriyal and Beans poriyal and will be posting more poriyal recipes soon.

-for the unacquanited, poriyal is a south indian dry vegetable preparation which can be made from different veggies like carrot, cabbage, okra, beetroot, potato etc.
+For the unacquainted, Poriyal Is a South Indian dry vegetable preparation that can be made from different veggies like carrot, cabbage, okra, beetroot, potato etc.

-to make poriyal, the veggies are first sauted in spices, steamed and then topped with fresh grated coconut. if you love coconut based recipes then you must give poriyal a try. the best thing about poriyal recipes is that you get the full flavor of the veggies as they are not very heavily spiced.
+To make poriyal, the veggies are first sauteed in spices, steamed and then topped with freshly grated coconut.
+If you love coconut-based recipes then you must give poriyal a try.
+The best thing about poriyal recipes is that you get the full flavor of the veggies as they are not very heavily spiced.

-you can serve beetroot carrot poriyal with rotis. or you can also serve them as a side dish with sambar rice or rasam rice combo. i sometime serve them with dal rice combo also and for me it goes great.
+You can serve beetroot carrot poriyal with rotis.
+Or you can also serve them as a side dish with sambar rice or rasam rice combo.
+I sometimes serve them with dal rice combo also and for me, it goes great.

 - 2 medium beetroots